DeLaval

 DeLaval is a producer of dairy and farming machinery, with a head office in Tumba, Sweden, and is part of the Tetra Laval group.
-The company has 18 factories worldwide, employs over 4,500 people.
+The company has 18 factories worldwide and employs over 4,500 people.

 History

 From the 1870s Gustaf de Laval (1845–1913) developed machines for the dairy industry, including the first centrifugal milk-cream separator and early milking machines.
 His first separator was patented in 1887, and his first milking machine in 1894.

 From the early 1880s, De Laval's cream separator, was promoted internationally.
 For example, the London-based Dairy Supply Co presented the cream separator at the 1891 Dairy Show in London.